-- 211. The International Commission of Jurists ("the ICJ") stressed that judicial councils played an important role in the self-governance, independence, and impartiality of the judiciary in many European countries.
+267. The International Commission of Jurists ("the ICJ") stressed that judicial councils played an important role in the self-governance, independence, and impartiality of the judiciary in many European countries.
 An independent judiciary, operating within the system that respected the separation of powers was an essential element of the rule of law and a necessary condition for effective protection of human rights.
 The ICJ referred to the Magna Carta of Judges which clearly stated that councils for the judiciary had to be independent of legislative and executive bodies and composed in a substantial majority of judges elected by their peers.
-Those principles had been reiterated by other international authorities, for instance in the Universal Charter of the Judge and by the UN Special Rapporteur on the Independence of judges and lawyers, in his annual report of 2 May 2018.
-The international standards on the independence of the judiciary enshrined the principle that the political powers - legislative and executive - should not be responsible for, or otherwise interfere with, the appointment, functioning, or removal of members of judicial councils.
-Moreover, the substantive conditions and detailed procedural rules governing the appointment decisions should not give rise to doubts as to the imperviousness of the judges concerned and their neutrality, as reiterated by the CJEU in the judgment of 19 November 2019 (see paragraph 164 above). - 212.
-The intervener submitted that since 2015 the Government of Poland had adopted and implemented a series of legislative and policy measures that had severely undermined the independence of the judiciary.
+Those principles had been reiterated by other international authorities, for instance in the Universal Charter of the Judge and by the UN Special Rapporteur on the Independence of Judges and Lawyers, in his annual report of 2 May 2018.
+The international standards on the independence of the judiciary enshrined the principle that the political powers - legislative and executive should not be responsible for, or otherwise interfere with, the appointment, functioning, or removal of members of judicial councils.
+Moreover, the substantive conditions and detailed procedural rules governing the appointment decisions should not give rise to doubts as to the imperviousness of the judges concerned and their neutrality, as reiterated by the CJEU in the judgment of 19 November 2019 (see paragraph 193 above).

+268. The intervener submitted that since 2015 the Government of Poland had adopted and implemented a series of legislative and policy measures that had severely undermined the independence of the judiciary.
 The authorities had politicised the process of appointments to the NCJ following the 2017 Amending Act, which had given Parliament the power to appoint fifteen judicial members although the Constitution expressly gave Parliament the power to appoint only six lay members.
 Six judges out of fifteen appointed to the NCJ by Parliament on 5 March 2018 had been in the past six months appointed as president or vice-president of a court by the Minister of Justice.
-Moreover, the terms of office of all former members of the NCJ had been terminated, and this had raised concerns about compliance with the Constitution and had further impaired the NCJ's independence from legislative and executive authorities. - 213.
-The ICJ drew the Court's attention to an amendment to the Act on Organisation of Ordinary Courts, which had also entered into force in August 2017.
+Moreover, the terms of office of all former members of the NCJ had been terminated, and this had raised concerns about compliance with the Constitution and had further impaired the NCJ's independence from legislative and executive authorities.
+269. The ICJ drew the Court's attention to an amendment to the Act on Organisation of Ordinary Courts, which had also entered into force in August 2017.
 It had allowed the Minister of Justice to dismiss and appoint the presidents and vice presidents of ordinary courts.
 Within the first six months of its application the Minister of Justice had dismissed and reappointed over 130 presidents or vice-presidents of courts in Poland, which amounted to replacing 18% of posts of this type in the entire country.

-- 214. In respect of the Disciplinary Chamber of the Supreme Court, the intervener submitted that it was composed exclusively of judges elected upon the recommendation of the new NCJ.
-The President of the Disciplinary Chamber had been appointed by the President of Poland in February 2019.
-The new Chamber was empowered to adjudicate in disciplinary proceedings against judges, including the power to reopen any closed disciplinary proceedings.
-These proceedings had to be initiated by the NCJ and could result in removal from the office of judge. - 215.
-The intervener concluded that a court might not be considered independent if "the body that had appointed its members lacked guarantees of independence from the executive and legislative powers".
+270. The intervener submitted that both the Disciplinary Chamber and the Chamber of Extraordinary Review and Public Affairs of the Supreme Court were composed exclusively of judges elected upon the recommendation of the new NCJ.

+271. The intervener concluded that a court might not be considered independent if "the body that had appointed its members lacked guarantees of independence from the executive and legislative powers".
 It followed that a "court composed by judges appointed by a non-independent body or in [a] non-independent procedure [would] not be capable of constituting an independent and impartial tribunal" as required by the Convention.